 In the carbon inventory, a certain number of trees in each sampling plot of each stratum are measured.
 The trees' measurements are then used in mathematical equations called allometric functions, which estimate how much carbon is stored in each stratum.
 The carbon stock in each stratum in the project area is then added together to work out the total change in carbon stock over the reporting period.

 For harvest plantations only, FullCAM is also used to predict the project's average carbon stocks in each stratum and the project as a whole for the reporting period.
-For more information, see 'Guidance for using FullCAM in Measurement Based Methods in New Farm Forestry Plantations'
+Refer to A guide to the 2020 FullCAM – transition arrangements for information on which version of FullCAM must be used for your project.

 In addition to the reporting requirements of the Act and the Rule, Division 7.4 of the method also sets out the following requirements for offset reports.